Differences-Between-Arbitration-and-Court-Litigation

 Real Estate Law: The Difference Between Arbitration and Court Litigation

-Jan 18, 2020 | Business Law, Contract Law, Financial Disputes, Real Estate Law
+by | Jan 18, 2020 | Business Law, Contract Law, Financial Disputes, Real Estate Law

 James wrote in last week.
 He and his wife are buying a construction home in South Lyon, MI.
 They are having a major disagreement with the builder about the integrity of the foundation.
-They don’t want to move forward and they want their $55,000 earnest money deposit back.
+They don’t want to move forward, and they want their $55,000 earnest money deposit back.

 According to James, the builder says that the contract requires the parties to arbitrate their dispute.
-He wants to know if he can just go to court instead, and what the difference is between arbitration and going to court.
+He wants to know if he can just go to court instead and what the difference is between arbitration and going to court.

 Sales Contract Clauses